 On the other end of the spectrum, his sense of humor shines through on the propulsive highway anthem "State Lines" and swaggering old school good-time of "Party in Hell."
 Lewis goes on, "Adding humor opens the avenues of exploration a little bit more, and it appeals to more of the senses.
 Plus, it's just fun to imagine what a party in hell might be like with Rick James."

 Lewis personally penned all of the songs on The Road but one.
-For "Grandaddy's Gun," he teamed up with Rhett Akins, Dallas Davidson, and Bobby Pinson, marking the first songwriting collaboration of his career.
+For "Granddaddy’s Gun," he teamed up with Rhett Akins, Dallas Davidson, and Bobby Pinson, marking the first songwriting collaboration of his career.
 Annually, Lewis hosts a benefit show for his charity, It Takes a Community, which benefits his daughter's elementary school through community donations.
-Akins performed "Grandaddy's Gun" at the 2011 show.
+Akins performed "Granddaddy's Gun" at the 2011 show.
 As soon as Lewis heard the tune, it stayed stuck in his head.
+In June 2013, Aaron released this song as a single to country radio.

 "I was completely blown away by the song," he elaborates.
 "When the opportunity came up, I decided to record it for The Road.
 They're three of Nashville's best and I have so much respect for them.
 It all fit with my life too.
 I have grandaddy's gun, and he did buy it out of a Sears and Roebuck catalog."